xz439/ANLY521/README.md

 ### `Requirements.txt`
 Library requirements documented

-### `movie_review`
+### `movie_review : pos & neg folder`
-This folder includeds the data files we applied in this project.
+This folder includeds the data files we applied in this project. "pos" folder includes 1000 positive review files and "neg" folder includes 1000 negative review files.
 It is from Kaggle https://www.kaggle.com/nltkdata/movie-review

 ### `data_combine.py`
 2000 data files were combined into one csv file.